 The Catholic Studies Program at Seton Hall University is pleased to invite students to participate in its annual Catholic High School Essay Contest.
 The competition is open to all students enrolled in grades 9-12 in New Jersey Catholic high schools.
-This year's essay contest is focused on the theme of peace.
+This year’s essay contest is focused on the theme of friendship.

 The essay submission requirements can be found here.

 Each high school must submit no more than five essays.
 Each essay will be evaluated for originality, execution, and adherence to the topic and format requirements:

 - Essays must be between 500 and 750 words.